-[pinit] Are Paleo Chocolate Chip Cookies really worth it?
-Let’s discuss.
-If you’re like me, and you’re Paleo-curious (it is gluten free, after all), maybe you’re not convinced yet that it’s worth shelling out the money for more gluten free flours.
+Maybe you’re not convinced yet that it’s worth shelling out the money for more gluten free flours.
 More flours!
 Don’t we already have enough?
-Well, yes … and no. I mean, we certainly have enough gluten free flours to keep track of.
-If gluten free flours were our children, we’d live in a shoe and not know what to do.
-But blanched almond flour and coconut flour are really healthy, don’t trigger carb cravings (true story), and a little goes a long way, especially when it comes to coconut flour.
+Well, yes … and no. Blanched almond flour and coconut flour are really healthy, don’t trigger carb cravings (true story), and a little coconut flour goes a long, long way.

 And not for nothing, but I just really love these cookies.
 Not too sweet, they’re also thick, soft and chewy, and completely satisfying.
 Just two cookies and I’m a happy woman.
 In fact, they’re one of the very, very few things that I will bake mostly for myself (only other food in that category: granola).
 Imagine that!
 Not necessarily for the children, not for my husband and not for the neighbors.
 For myself.